andrasq/node-minisql/README.md

 =======

 Very small barebones mysql database driver, with deliberately limited features.
 The goal is a no-frills, low overhed command line interface to the database.
-The current version 0.2.0 is implemented in 700 lines of javascript vs 8000-12000 for the traditional packages.
+The current version 0.5.0 is 800 lines of javascript, 1/20th the size of the traditional packages.

-_WORK IN PROGRESS_
+Still somewhat experimental, but reads and writes the database.  _Work in progress._

 Overview